 - As a catalyst and solvent in organic syntheses in lab settings

-- In the food industry HCL is used as an additive to stabilize milk, cottage cheese, dried egg products, ketchup, canned goods, bottled sauces, soft drinks, cereals and other processed food.
+- In the food industry hydrochloric acid is used as an additive to stabilize milk, cottage cheese, dried egg products, ketchup, canned goods, bottled sauces, soft drinks, cereals and other processed food.
 It is also used to help form sugar and gelatin, reduce spoilage, and enhance texture or flavor.
 One common use in the food production industry is hydrolyzing starch and proteins in the preparation of various food products that need to be shelf-stable.

-How is HCL made for industrial use?
+How is hydrochloric acid made for industrial use?
 The most basic thing to understand about hydrochloric acid’s formula is that hydrochloric acid is the aqueous (water-based) solution of hydrogen chloride (HCI) gas.
 In other words, it is formed by dissolving hydrogen chloride in water in order to make a strong acid that has corrosive properties.
-(23) Something that is “corrosive” has the ability to damage or burn whatever it touches.
+Something that is “corrosive” has the ability to damage or burn whatever it touches.

 Hydrogen chloride also forms corrosive hydrochloric acid when it comes into contact with human body tissues, including the skin.
 It’s estimated that about 90 percent of hydrochloric acid is a byproduct from controlled chemical interactions, a processed called chlorination.
 This process involves chlorinated solvents, fluorocarbons, isocyanates, organics, magnesium and vinyl chloride.
 This is a preferred method for producing a very pure HCL product.

-Is HCL a strong or weak acid?
+Is hydrochloric acid a strong or weak acid?
 Compared to other common acids, like vinegar or lemon juice, for example, HCL is very strong.
 Hydrogen chloride that is used to make HCL is considered a highly toxic, colorless gas.
 It produces white fumes on contact with moisture and humidity, which can be very dangerous to inhale.
 HCI fumes can cause coughing, choking, and inflammation of the nose, throat and upper respiratory tract.
 Upon contacting skin, HCI can also cause redness, pain, severe burns and even permanent eye damage.

 If you come across HCL that is used in chemical/industrial settings, taking precaution is extremely important.
 What are side effects of hydrochloric acid that you should be aware of?
 First off, hydrochloric acid must be handled very carefully because it is a highly corrosive and sometimes toxic acid.
 Hydrochloric acid also has a distinctive, very pungent smell that can be off-putting and irritate the inside of the nose.